 Wakasa: Is enjo-kosai a fantasy?

-Murakami: Yes, because it’s about value.
+Murakami: Yes, because its about value.
 The value is going out with high school girls.

 Wakasa: It's a male fantasy.